Teast

 Last Updated on February 4, 2023

-Whether you're looking to teach English in a bustling city in Asia, a quiet town in Europe, or from your laptop on the road, getting certified is your first real step.
-TEFL and CELTA are two of the most well-known paths, but figuring out which one suits your goals can be confusing.
-Both open doors, but they do it in slightly different ways.
+Whether you're looking to teach English in a bustling city in Asia, a quiet town in Europe, or from your laptop at home, getting certified is your first real step.
+TEFL, Level 5 TEFL, and CELTA are three of the most recognized paths, but figuring out which one suits your goals can be confusing.
+All can open doors, but they do it in slightly different ways.

-TEFL offers flexibility, affordability, and access to a wide variety of jobs, especially for those just starting out.
-CELTA, on the other hand, is a more intensive and formal program, often pursued by teachers aiming for specific jobs in Europe or with adult learners.
+TEFL offers flexibility, affordability, and access to a wide variety of jobs—especially for those just starting out.
+Level 5 TEFL builds on that foundation, offering CELTA-level recognition without the cost or intensity.
+CELTA, meanwhile, is a more formal and demanding program, mainly pursued by teachers aiming for high-prestige schools in Europe or adult-focused positions.
 The good news?
-For most people, a TEFL certificate is all you need to get started—and for many, it’s the smarter choice.
+For most people, a TEFL or Level 5 TEFL certificate is all you need to get started—and for many, it’s the smarter choice.

 What Is a TEFL Certification?